lucas-henrique-g/jogo-mosquito/README.md

 # jogo-mosquito

-Faça o update dos arquivos e abra no navegador.
+Faça a instalação do arquivo e abra no navegador.
 A seguir uma breve explicação de cada pasta no projeto.

 index.html